 Upper Body Pull Exercise: DB Row on Stability Ball

 The DB Row on the Stability Ball is an excellent way to work those major back muscles like your rhomboids and lats to name a few.
-Using the ball adds an extra challenge to your balance and core.
+Furthermore, using the ball adds an extra challenge to your balance and core.

 - Position the feet straight, keep butt tight, ‘neutral’ spine angles, shoulder blades down and together, and chin tucked for good neck posture like pictures above.